Glossary of Terms

 Hall of Fame – Known as the organization’s most prestigious honor, the WGI Hall of Fame was formed in 1992 to recognize individuals in the indoor color guard and percussion ensemble activities whose extraordinary efforts and accomplishments have enhanced the WGI organization, broadened the activities’ appeal and whose lives and accomplishments will serve to inspire, educate and be a role model for all those who participate in WGI Sport of the Arts.
 (See WGI Policy Manual section 8.1)

 Insurance – All Independent Ensembles must provide proof of insurance to the WGI office prior to competing.
-A Certificate of Insurance showing $1,000,000 General Liability coverage and Accident Medical coverage (suggested limit of $5,000 but can be less) along with the ensemble name on the policy are required.
 The insurance certificate must reflect the specific Independent Group Name.

 PLUS Pass – Available for all Events.
-This pass provides 5 additional passes for standard regionals and 7 additional passes for all prelim and semi-final at Power Regionals and World Championship events.
+This pass available for purchase during event registration, provides 5 additional participant passes for standard regionals and 7 additional participant passes for all prelim and semi-final at Power Regionals and World Championship events.
+These are intended for participants such as staff, volunteers, bus drivers, chaperones, etc… The Group Director has the discretion as to whom they are distributed.
+Any additional persons needing entry must purchase regular event admission.

 Postmark Date — The date the event registration was completed.
 Postmarks are used when assigning prelims performance times.
 (See WGI Policy Manual Section 4.110)